Museum of Italian Art: Guided visits for blind people

 The museum has offered guided visits for blind people since 1998, as part of the museum's goal to make art and culture accessible for all.
 Using special gloves, blind visitors can touch the collection of bronze and marble sculptures, which is forbidden to the general public.

 Temporary exhibitions

-The museum, besides having one of the most important collection in Peru, has also held several important temporary exhibitions, like "Giotto en Padua", in 2004, that included the official replica of the Scrovegni Chapel, that had toured other European and South American countries before.
+The museum, besides having one of the most important collections in Peru, has also held several important temporary exhibitions, like "Giotto en Padua", in 2004, that included the official replica of the Scrovegni Chapel, that had toured other European and South American countries before.
 And Del mito al sueño.
 Rodin...
-Dalí, in 2008 and 2009, that included 30 sculptuters that belong to Museo Soumaya in Mexico City, from six European masters: Auguste Rodin, Salvador Dalí, Edgar Degas, Emile-Antoine Bourdelle, Pierre-Auguste Renoir and Giorgio de Chirico.
+Dalí, in 2008 and 2009, that included 30 sculptors that belong to Museo Soumaya in Mexico City, from six European masters: Auguste Rodin, Salvador Dalí, Edgar Degas, Emile-Antoine Bourdelle, Pierre-Auguste Renoir and Giorgio de Chirico.

 The temporary exhibition entitled "A collection" opened in May, 2010.
 It exhibited the private collection of the Italian ambassador in Lima, Francesco Rausi.
 The exhibition included avant-garde Russian art, work of the Peruvian artist Fernando de Szyszlo, and the contemporary plastic expressions by artists from Italy, Brazil, Canada, Korea, and the United States.